SurajBong/ReactGit/README.md

 ## Available Scripts with git bash.
 ## Suraj has added.
-In the project directory, you can run:
+In the project directory, you can run:update from master branch

 ### `npm start`